 Simo Mikkonen (Author)

-Simo Mikkonen is Academy of Finland Research Fellow in the Department of History and Ethnology at the University of Jyväskylä.
+Simo Mikkonen is senior researcher in the Department of History and Ethnology at the University of Jyväskylä.

 John Winzenburg (Author)

-John Winzenburg is associate professor of music at Hong Kong Baptist University.
+John Winzenburg is professor of music at Hong Kong Baptist University.

 Receive the latest UBC Press news, including events, catalogues, and announcements.